 Step 3: Pick an auspicious date.

 You may already have a basic understanding of Bai Tai Sui timeline based on my prior topics.
 You then need to pick a good date among the dates available to you.
 The general rule is to avoid performing the ritual on a date that is clash with your zodiac.
-For example, if you are zodiac rooster, you do not go to the temple on the date of zodiac Rabbit; if you are a zodiac Tiger, you do not pick a date of zodiac Monkey, etc. You can refer to a Chinese Almanac for the details of the date.
+For example, if you are zodiac rooster, you do not go to the temple on the date of zodiac Rabbit; if you are a zodiac Tiger, you do not pick the date of zodiac Monkey, etc. You can refer to a Chinese Almanac for the details of the date.

 Step 4: Universal ritual processes at temple.